My family LOVES Fried Chicken!

-In our home, frying chicken use to be a bit of an issue since my husband and daughter are on a gluten free diet.
+In our home, frying chicken used to be a bit of an issue since my husband and daughter are on a gluten-free diet.
 Thankfully, I have come up with a new recipe and now my whole family can enjoy eating fried chicken again.
-This is my son’s all time favorite food!
-Last night when I told him what I was making for supper, he actually hugged me and said, “Thank you mom!”
+This is my son’s all-time favorite food!
+Last night when I told him what I was making for supper, he actually hugged me and said, “Thank you, mom!”

-This recipe requires everyday ingredients that you probably have on hand: corn starch, eggs, milk, seasonings and coconut oil.
-No gluten free flour needed.
+This recipe requires everyday ingredients that you probably have on hand: corn starch, eggs, milk, seasonings, and coconut oil.
+No gluten-free flour is needed.

 I like to use Coconut Oil whenever I fry food.
 It is healthier than other frying oil and it doesn’t give me that heavy/sick feeling that often comes after eating something fried.
 Although I do love the flavor of coconut, surprisingly enough, food fried in coconut oil does not taste like coconut.
 I think you will find this method really does make a big difference!